Porsche Spark Plug & Ignition Coil Replacement DIY

 How often do you need to change spark plugs on a Porsche?
 Porsche spark plug change interval varies between 12,000 and 60,000 miles.

-To determine how often you should change the spark plugs on your Porsche, you need to know which engine and spark plug types are installed in your car.
+To determine how often you should change the spark plugs on your Porsche, you must know which engine and spark plug types are installed in your car.

 Here are a few examples.